khakhalin/Xenopus-Behavior/02_Collision_Avoidance/responses to reviewers.md

 > The author wrote “Make the black dot ~5 mm in diameter (comparable to the size of a tadpole).
 The “comparable” size of the dot is dependent on the developmental stage (size) of the tadpole.
 NF stage 49 is mentioned but do size limitations exist?
 Can the assay be applied to larger tadpoles at advanced developmental stages, in larger vessels?
 If so, it should be noted or further clarified.

-The word "comparable" is often used in the "order of magnitude" sense, such that a size of a tadpole is not comparable to that of a whale, but is probably comparable to that of a ladybird bug.
+The word "comparable" is sometimes used in the sense of the "order of magnitude".
+The size of a tadpole is not comparable to that of a whale, but is probably comparable to that of a ladybird bug.
 It seems that young s49 tadpoles respond best to dots that are somewhat similar to them in size, which may suggest that collision avoidance has something to do with schooling behaviors, and avoidance of other tadpoles, but may also be an artifact of their optics that has no deep ecological meaning.
-One could potentially study that by looking at larger tadpoles, or comparing visual avoidance in Xenopus laevis tadpoles to that in Xenopus tropicalis, but I have never run these experiments.
-I would prefer to leave this word "comparable" as a little suggestive hint that may stimulate the imagination of the reader, is it seem to have piqued your curiosity, but if you think that it is inappropriate, let me know, and I'll delete it.
+One could potentially study that by looking at older s49 tadpoles, or comparing visual avoidance in Xenopus laevis tadpoles to that in Xenopus tropicalis, but I have never run these experiments.

+To hopefully address at least some of your concerns, I now slightly updated the sentence, to better reflect my experience with this protocol:

+"Make the black dot ~5 mm in diameter (comparable to the size of a tadpole), traveling at a speed of **3**-5 cm/s (comparable to the speed of a tadpole).
+Making the circle faster **or** smaller **(e.g. v=4 cm/s, d=4 mm)** **increases the chances** of triggering a "fast" poorly coordinated escape response, while keeping the circle slower **or** larger **(e.g. v=4 cm/s, d=12 mm)** allows tadpoles to implement more spatially informed course corrections (Khakhalin et al. 2014; Khakhalin 2019)."

 > In the discussion, the term “stage” should be preceded by Nieuwkoop-Faber (NF).7.